-Curriculum Leader: Mrs R Baroni/Mrs K Brzozowska
+Curriculum Leader: Mrs R Baroni

-At Key Stage 3, students are taught English in seven one-hour lessons a fortnight in Year 7, and five one-hour lessons a fortnight in Year 8 and 9.
-The Key Stage 3 English curriculum is designed to enable students to see their learning as a journey in the mastery of key reading and writing skills, culminating in the end of key stage assessment in Year 9.
+At Key Stage 3, students are taught English in six one-hour lessons a fortnight in Year 7, and five one-hour lessons a fortnight in Year 8.
+In studying English at Key Stage 3, our students successfully make the transition from Primary to Secondary-level study, building on the foundations from Key Stage 2.
+Our curriculum is designed to enable students to progress in their mastery of reading, writing and speaking and we continue to value spelling, punctuation and grammar knowledge as key skills in English.

 Each scheme of work includes a range of different and challenging literature texts in each year of study in order to encourage students to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
 Through this exciting breadth of texts, students gain access to the world of knowledge that reading offers, consequently becoming informed critical and sensitive thinkers.
 We are always interested in what students think and regularly ask them to evaluate the schemes as well as the studied texts.

 |Autumn term||Me, myself and I: auto- and biographical forms of writing||Gothic writing: including reading of key works such as ‘The Raven’ and ‘Frankenstein’|

 |Outsiders in Literature: including texts such as ‘Refugee Boy’, ‘Silas Marner’.||Poetry over time: including poetry by Blake, Keats and Shakespeare.|

 |Spring term||Protest and Persuasion: persuasive and polemic speech making||Shakespeare and Stagecraft: ‘A Merchant of Venice’|

 |Powerful Poetry: including poetry by Hughes, Motion, Zephaniah, Dahl.||Travel writing: creative approaches to writing in the travel genre|